 While English is the lingua franca of the U.S., many businesses also understand that offering service in other languages makes sense, since not all of their customers are proficient in English.
 Those companies include insurers — especially those that offer home insurance.

 To help aid consumers, a healthy number of insurance companies have Spanish-speaking services or offer contracts in Spanish or other languages.
 Allstate, for example, allows users to browse a Spanish-language version of their website.
 Since 2018, however, some state legislators in Arizona have been trying to make English the only legally binding language for insurance contracts.
 Such a move would create a number of potential issues for Spanish-speaking consumers in the state.

 What is Arizona House Bill 2083?

 Arizona House Bill 2083 would mandate that all insurance contracts in the state be written in English.
 The move could potentially void contracts currently written in other languages, including Spanish.
-And in cases where the wording in the different versions of the contract are contradictory, the English version would take take legal priority, even if the insured consumer can’t read or fully understand the English version of the document.
+And in cases where the wording in the different versions of the contract is contradictory, the English version would take legal priority, even if the insured consumer can’t read or fully understand the English version of the document.

 Proponents, however, say the bill will actually reduce the risk to insurers, incentivizing them to write more contracts in non-English languages.
 For example, a Nationwide Mutual Insurance Company lobbyist is reported to have said such a mandate would add a "layer of protection" in the case of lawsuits.